openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

           Applications, which all have their own names or brands.

 In essence, this means there is no KDE 5, and there will never be.
 During the sprint
-          here in Randa, we™ve spent a lot of thinking about the future of the KDE Frameworks, and we will be forthcoming with plans to further modularize these frameworks, which consist of what™s currently found in the kdelibs, kdesupport, kdepimlibs, kde-runtime and kdepim-runtime modules.
-We™re already working on turning our meeting notes, minutes and results into something digestable and understandable, so stay tuned.
+          here in Randa, weâ€™ve spent a lot of thinking about the future of the KDE Frameworks, and we will be forthcoming with plans to further modularize these frameworks, which consist of whatâ€™s currently found in the kdelibs, kdesupport, kdepimlibs, kde-runtime and kdepim-runtime modules.
+Weâ€™re already working on turning our meeting notes, minutes and results into something digestable and understandable, so stay tuned.

-
+â€

 #### ![Header Picture](http://saigkill.homelinux.net/images/Opensuse_medical_logo11.png)Medical Team

+â€œ

           [Rousinopoulos Athanasios-Ilias: Announcement of openSUSE Medical 11.4- No2](hhttp://zoumpis.wordpress.com/2011/06/06/announcement-of-opensuse-medical-11-4-no2/)